How long do I need to wait for an appointment?

 Please complete the appointment request form.
 The information you provide will help us to understand the difficulties you are experiencing and to determine the most appropriate support for you.
 If you have medical evidence, there is an option to upload it too.

 Your completed form will be sent to our administrator who will contact you via email.
 Appointments are allocated in the order they are received by our administrator.
+We aim to process all appointment requests within 5 working days of receipt.

 You will be invited to attend the first available appointment with one of the Mental Health Team.